Texas ABLE Program

 Contact a Houston Estate and Special Needs Planning Attorney

 If you or someone you know has a Houston special needs planning question or concern, the experienced attorneys at McCulloch & Miller, PLLC, can help you.
 The attorneys at our office provide our clients with a holistic approach to all aspects of estate planning, including fundamental estate planning such as wills, living trusts, and medical powers of attorney, elder law, veterans’ benefits, estate administration, charitable planning, special needs planning, and asset protection.
 Estate planning aids individuals ensure that all aspects of their life and future receive the care and attention it deserves.
 We take care to address our clients’ concerns and wishes while providing them with effective and useful documents.
-Contact our office at 713-333-8900 to schedule a free initial consultation with an attorney at our law firm.
+Contact our office at 713-333-8900 to schedule an initial consultation with an attorney at our law firm.